livekit/livekit/README.md

 ### Sample client

-To test your server, you can use our [sample web client](https://sample-js.livekit.io/).
+To test your server, you can use our [example web client](https://example.livekit.io/) (built with our [React component](https://github.com/livekit/livekit-react))

-Enter generated access token and you should be able to connect.
+Enter generated access token and you are connected to a room!

 ### Creating a JWT token